engeir/slides/content/2023-03-24-egu-conference.md

 Notes:

 This plot is from Gregory et al. (2016), and it's showing radiative forcing against aerosol optical depth.
-Two simulations were done with the HadCM3 climate model by the authors, one with the HadGEM2 climate model by [Andrews (2014)](http://dx.doi.org/10.1175/JCLI-D-13-00336.1) while the AR5 data points are from a time series from the Fifth Assessment report of the IPCC (intergovernmental panel on climate change).
+Two simulations were done by the authors using the HadCM3 climate model, one simulation by [Andrews (2014)](http://dx.doi.org/10.1175/JCLI-D-13-00336.1) used the HadGEM2 climate model while the AR5 data points are from a time series from the Fifth Assessment report of the IPCC (intergovernmental panel on climate change).

 This show a proportionality between annual mean values of AOD and radiative forcing, but only for AOD values up to 0.15, roughly equivalent to the peak of the 1991 Mt.
 Pinatubo